Go Geometry Machu Picchu, Inca City

 Festivals alight.

-The Inca Empire used a calendar system based on a solar year of 365 days, which was divided into 12 lunar months of 30 days each, plus an additional five days to make up the difference.
-They also used a complex system of intercalation to keep the calendar in sync with the solar year.
-The Inca calendar was used for agricultural purposes, religious ceremonies, and other important events.
+The Inca Empire devised a calendar that aligned with a solar year of 365 days, segmented into 12 lunar months, each consisting of 30 days, plus an additional five days to harmonize the calendar with the solar cycle.
+This calendar was integral to agricultural planning, religious ceremonies, and other critical events.
+A sophisticated intercalation method ensured its accuracy over time.

-Prior to the Inca, the pre-Inca civilizations of Peru also had their own calendar and geometry systems.
-The Moche civilization, for example, used a lunar-solar calendar based on the phases of the moon and the position of the sun.
-They also created complex pottery designs that incorporated geometric shapes and patterns.
+Before the Inca, pre-Inca civilizations like the Moche had their own unique calendar and geometric systems.
+The Moche used a lunar-solar calendar, guided by the moon’s phases and the sun’s position, and their artistry included intricate pottery adorned with geometric shapes and patterns.

 The Nazca civilization, known for their large-scale geoglyphs, also had a sophisticated understanding of geometry.
 Their designs incorporated precise lines and shapes, which they created by removing the dark topsoil to reveal the lighter-colored earth underneath.